exiom-xyz/Voron-Mods/IMX258_Nozzle_Camera/README.md

 ## Instructions
-While installation is fairly self explainatory, detailed Picture Guide will be coming soon.
+While installation is fairly self explanatory, detailed Picture Guide will be coming soon.
 ### FPC Cable
 The ribbon cable can be routed via the gap between the CW2 and Print Head, which will then meet up with the Toolhead PCB/Cable Compartment.<br>
 <img src="./Showroom/cable_routing.gif"><br>